GadgetAngel/STM32-Template/README.md

 ~Now, (by hand) **Adjust the path in the platformio.ini file to match where you placed the "STM32F10x Standard Peripheral Libray" on your computer system**~.

+Now, (by hand), **Adjust the platformio.ini file:**:

+1) under [platformio] section: uncomment the project you want to build by uncommenting the correct "build_dir =xxx".
+There are the following project build directores: Demo_Build, BlinkingLight_Build, Blinking_Light2_Build, Blinking_Light3_Build.

+2) under [plagformio] section: only uncomment **ONE** "build_dir=" at a time.

+3) under [common] section: under the "default_src_filter  =", change the project's default_src_filter definition by changing the "-" sign to a "+" sign (before the <project name>) for the project you want to build.
+There are the following projects included in this repository: <Demo>, <BlinkingLight>, <Blinking_Light2>, <Blinking_Light3>.
+Leave the other default_src_filter definitions alone.

 #### To test:

    (1) install the VScode with Platformio extension.

    (2) open this project up in VScode (open the folder STM32-TEMPLATE)

-   (3) build project using platfomio and VScode, the platformio.ini file is already setup to use main.c in ~Demo~ Blinking_Light2 dirctory
+   (3) build project using platfomio and VScode, by selecting the Build button (check mark) or Upload button (->)

 #### To create new projects

-   (1) clone the Demo directory (name the directory appropriately)
+   (1) clone the Demo directory (name the directory as the "project_name")

-   (2) change Platformio.ini file: change default_src_filter to add new sources to the compiler
+   (2) create a new folder under STM32_Template as "project_name"_Build (.e.e, append the project_name with "_Build" string for the new directory name).
+Leave the directory empty.
+Platormio.ini will build inside this new directory.

+   (3) change Platformio.ini file: add a new build_dir = under the section [platformio]; the new main.c file you created for your project under the new project_name directory has to be added in so the compiler will compile your source code.
+To add your main.c for the compiler you need to create a new "default_src_filter" definition by doing the following: add a new line (CR/LF) under [common] section's "default_src_filter=" that looks like the following: +<project_name>
+   Ensure that all other project_names have a "-" sign in front of their "default_src_filter" definitions.

-   (3) Build with Platformio and Vscode
+   (3) Build with Platformio and Vscode, by selecting the Build button (check mark) or Upload button (->)

 ---